open5e/open5e/source/classes/ranger.rst

 Steel Will
 *******************************

-You have advantage on saving throws against being frightened.
+You have advantage on saving throws against being :ref:`srd:frightened`.

 Multiattack
 ~~~~~~~~~~~